thienqc/capcuu/100 Reference notes/Sỏi thận ở người lớn.md

 ## Further evaluation and triage

 A basic metabolic panel and a urinalysis should be performed.
-(See ["Kidney stones in adults: Diagnosis and acute management of suspected nephrolithiasis", section on 'Laboratory testing'](https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Laboratory+testing&topicRef=141448&anchor=H1428148229&source=kpp#H1428148229).)
+(See [[https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Laboratory+testing&topicRef=141448&anchor=H1428148229&source=kpp#H1428148229]].)

 Patients with acute renal colic are managed with pain medication and hydration until the stone passes ([algorithm 2](https://www.uptodate.com/contents/image?imageKey=NEPH%2F83630&topicKey=KPP%2F141448&source=kpp&accordionTitle=Further%20evaluation%20and%20triage)).

 Hospitalization is required for those who cannot tolerate oral intake or who have uncontrollable pain or fever; other patients can be managed at home.
-(See ["Kidney stones in adults: Diagnosis and acute management of suspected nephrolithiasis", section on 'Triage of patients'](https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Triage+of+patients&topicRef=141448&anchor=H2706279847&source=kpp#H2706279847).)
+(See [[https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Triage+of+patients&topicRef=141448&anchor=H2706279847&source=kpp#H2706279847]].)

 Urgent urologic consultation is warranted in patients with: